exoplatform/exo-documentation/docs/ManageTasks.rst

 |NewTask15|

 The "Group by" option groups the resulting tasks by a common criteria such as due date, assignee, etc.
-It's very useful to review the project from a certain angle
+It's very useful to review the project from a certain angle.

 The "Sort by" options allows to sort tasks in an order according to a criteria.
 For example when sorting by priority, tasks with the highest priority appear first within their group.